opengisch/QField-docs/documentation/how-to/gnss.en.md

 There is a function that allows you to digitize using averaged positions.

-The survey will start by pressing the add vertex button, which will start collecting positions.
+The survey will start by pressing and holding the add vertex button, which will start collecting positions.

 While collecting, an indicator will appear on top of the coordinate cursor